Will the Welsh transport strategy deliver on active travel and climate change?

 So near, and yet so far

-From my long experience of cycle campaigning, I venture to say that most cycle campaigners have, at least once, felt their joy ebb away when a strategic vision struggles out of the factory with vital parts on endless back order or missing altogether.
+I venture to say that most cycle campaigners have, at least once, felt their joy ebb away when a strategic vision struggles out of the factory with vital parts on endless back order or missing altogether.

 I'm sad to say that this is exactly what’s happened in the case of the delivery plan for Welsh Government’s Llwybr Newydd: the Wales transport strategy 2021.